pajhiwo/python_help/pip.md

 ```bash
 pip install <path>
 ```
-* install from requirements file
+* install from requirements file (dependencies will not be removed)
 ```bash
 pip install -r requirements.txt
 ```